Himanshu1729-Cosmo/Himanshu1729-Cosmo.github.io/simplemc-models-likelihoods.md

 ### 3. Adding a new dark enesgy Model in `SimpleMC`

 Now, I will explain how we can add a new dark energy model within `SimpleMC`.
-As an example, we will consider the CPL (*Chevallier–Polarski–Linder*) parametrization.
+As an example, we will consider the JBP (*Jassal–Bagla–Padmanabhan*) parametrization.
 For this, we first need to define the normalized Hubble function.
 In the case of the CPL model, the corresponding Hubble function is given by the following equation: